14655837/Notebook2REST_project/README.md

 - the AWS resources already exist,
 - the S3 bucket is called `notebook2rest`,
 - the AWS region is `eu-west-1`,
-- `paramdump.json` has been generated before the API is used,
+- `paramdump.json` has been generated and uploaded before the API is used,
 - and notebook parameters use the `param_` prefix.

 ## Dependencies